 Michal Aloni

-Michal Aloni is a mezzo-soprano, actress, and stage director noted for her dramatic sensitivity and interdisciplinary approach to opera.
-Born in Tel Aviv, Michal began studying piano at an early age.
-She discovered her passion for opera in her mid-twenties, beginning a journey that led her to live, work, and perform around the world before making Canada her home.
+Michal Aloni is a mezzo-soprano and emerging stage director working across opera and interdisciplinary performance.
+Born in Tel Aviv, she discovered opera in her mid-twenties, beginning a journey that led her to live, study, and work internationally before making Canada her home.